andygale/codepad/README.md

-# Codepad - Collaborative Code Editor
+# CodeCrush - Collaborative Code Editor

 A real-time collaborative coding platform built with React, Node.js, Socket.IO, and Monaco Editor.
 Execute code in multiple languages using the Piston API.